bscy261

 Day 1

 We depart by private executive coach from our designated pick up points.
 En route to our hotel we visit the National Trust’s Kedleston Hall in Derbyshire, built between 1759 and 1765 for the Curzon family who have lived in the area since the 12th century.
 Kedleston boasts the most complete and least altered sequence of Robert Adam interiors in England.
-We continue to the centrally located 4* Mercure St Paul's Hotel & Spa at Sheffield for a four night stay on a half board basis.
+We continue to the 4* Crowne Plaza Royal Victoria Hotel in Sheffield for a four night stay on a half board basis.

 Day 2